comoc/UnityMacOSXMultiTouch/README.md

 * MultiTouchTest

-    * Unity application that uses MultiTouchPlugin.
+    * An Unity application which using MultiTouchPlugin.